 ParticipantIdentifier (1..1) : ids:ParticipantIdentifierType the participant identifier

-MigrationKey (1..1) : xs:string a string which is a unique key controlling the migration of the metadata for a given ParticipantIdentifier from one Service Metadata Publisher to another.
+MigrationKey (1..1) : xs:string a string which is a unique key controlling the migration of the metadata for a given ParticipantIdentifier from one SMP to another.
 The MigrationKey string is a string of characters and numbers only, with a maximum length of 24 characters.

 Service Bindings

-This section describes the Bindings of the services provided by the Service Metadata Locator to specific transports.
+This section describes the Bindings of the services provided by the SML to specific transports.

 Services Provided as Web services - characteristics